Daemon

 It appears under the Flourish Agent Platform category.

-| Variable | Required | Description |
+| Input | Required | Description |

 |---|---|---|

-| Agent External Id | ✅ | The Flourish Agent Platform UUID of the agent to invoke.
+| Agent External Id | ✅ | The Agent ID of the agent to invoke.
 Copy this from the Agent Builder using the Copy Agent ID button. |

-| Message | ✅ | The message to send to the agent.
-This is the equivalent of a user's chat message. |
+| Message | ✅ | The message to send to the agent — the equivalent of what a user would type in chat. |

-| Stateful | — | Set to true to start or resume a persistent conversation.
+| Stateful | — | Set to true to start or continue a persistent conversation.
 Defaults to false. |

 | Conversation Id | — | Required when resuming a stateful conversation.
-Pass the Conversation Id returned by a previous Daemon call.
+Pass the Conversation ID returned by a previous Daemon call.
 Leave blank to start a new conversation. |

 | Host Context JSON | — | An optional JSON string of additional context passed to the agent at runtime.
 The agent can reference these values in its reasoning. |

-| Variable | Description |
+| Output | Description |

 |---|---|